squ1rrel-ctf/squ1rrel.dev/_posts/2023-09-12-sekai-guardians-of-the-kernel.md

 goto label_83;
 ```

-It appears that this is looping over the buffer values and adding the value at an index to the bitwise NOT of the index multiplied by the next consecutive value.
-Converting this to pseudo python we have something along the lines of
+It appears that this is looping over the buffer values and adding the value at an index to the bitwise NOT of the index, multiplied by the next consecutive value.
+Converting this to pseudo python we have something along the lines of:
 ```python
 buffer = []
 newBuffer = []